Grosik212/Json_verify/README.md

 ## Usage

-There is a test.json file included
+There is a test.json file included.
 To use the `json_verify` function, follow these steps:

 1. Open a command prompt or a python interpreter.